Prince of Peace Lutheran College

-Prince of Peace Lutheran College is an independent co-educational Lutheran K-12 school located in the leafy City of Moreton Bay suburb of Everton Hills, Queensland, Australia.
+Prince of Peace Lutheran College is an independent co-educational Lutheran K-12 school located in the leafy Brisbane suburb of Everton Hills, Queensland, Australia.
 It is administered by Independent Schools Queensland, with an enrolment of 660 students and a teaching staff of 105, as of 2025.
 The school caters to students from Kindergarten to Year 12, on two closely located campuses.

 The Junior Campus precinct on Rogers Parade West caters to students from Prep to Year 6.
 The Kindergarten and Outside Hours School Care facilities are also based on the Junior Campus.
 The Senior Campus, which is approximately 1.5 km from the Junior Campus provides education for students in Years 7 to 12.

 Houses

 There are 4 houses at Prince of Peace Lutheran College: